Home Insurance for First-Time Buyers: Complete Guide to Coverage & Costs

 • New home discount for recently built or recently purchased homes

-• Security system discount for monitored alarms and smart locks
+• Security system discount of 5-15% for monitored alarms, smart locks, and water leak sensors

 Cons